Table of Contents

 Best Dive Sites in Cozumel

-Cozumel has many dive sites to choose from.
+Cozumel scuba diving is so popular because there are so many dive sites to choose from.
 There are over 20 sites around the island for divers of all levels.
 You could easily plan your entire trip around diving on this amazing island.

 Beginners will enjoy the shallow sites featuring colorful reefs, while more advanced divers can opt for some exciting drift diving with swim-throughs.
 Even non-divers can enjoy the beauty of the underwater world here by tagging along as a snorkeler.